fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/receipt-sequences-creation.md

 #### Code examples

-Code examples of merging receipts can be found in our [postman collection](https://middleware-samples.docs.fiskaltrust.cloud/#b81fedc6-919a-46e4-899a-52582606a6d7).
+Code examples of merging receipts can be found in our [Postman collection](https://middleware-samples.docs.fiskaltrust.cloud/#b81fedc6-919a-46e4-899a-52582606a6d7).

 ## Changing the area in which the receipt is created